GNajarro317/Data_Wrangling_Health_and_Poverty/README.md

 ### Date Created
 Date project was created: 9-6-2024
-Date README file was last updated: 9-18-2024
+Date README file was last updated: 12-8-2025

 ### Project Title
-Data Wrangling Health and Poverty Analysis
+Health and Poverty Data Analysis

 ### Description
-In this project, I utilized Python and its libraries to analyze the correlation between poverty levels and negative health behaviors (binge drinking and smoking) across cities in California.
-I gathered data from two significant datasets: one focusing on poverty metrics and the other on general health statistics in cities throughout the United States.
-The goal was to assess the relationship between these variables.
+This project examines the relationship between poverty levels and negative health behaviors (such as binge drinking and smoking) across cities in California.

-### The project involved the following steps:
+Using Python and popular data analysis libraries, I gathered, cleaned, and combined multiple datasets to investigate correlations and extract meaningful insights.

+The project demonstrates skills in data wrangling, exploratory analysis, and visualization, along with real-world data interpretation.

+#### Steps Taken

-* Gathered two datasets using different data extraction methods and combined them.
+* Data Collection - Gathered two datasets:
-* Assessed the quality and tidiness of the data, identifying any missing information.
-* Cleaned the data to address the identified issues.
-* Updated the data store with the cleaned dataset.
+  * PovertyByCity.csv – City-level poverty metrics
+  * ObesityData2017.csv – Multiple health metrics across U.S. cities
+* Data Assessment & Cleaning
+  * Checked for missing values and inconsistencies
+  * Tidied datasets for analysis
+  * Combined datasets into a unified structure for California cities
+* Data Analysis & Visualization
-* Produced visualizations and answered a research question regarding the correlation between poverty and health behaviors.
+  * Explored correlations between poverty and negative health behaviors
+  * Produced charts and plots to communicate patterns clearly
+  * Applied data wrangling techniques to prepare datasets for analysis

 ### Files Used
 Files used in this project include:

 PovertyByCity.csv

-ObesityData2017.csv (File name is misleading as this dataset provides a number of health metrics within it.
-When running the python code, new datasets are spliced and are more accurately named to reflect the data they provide.)
+ObesityData2017.csv

 ### Requirements
 Python (version 3.12.1)